-The opportunity review and initial due diligence operations of the Company are undertaken by a team comprising the Directors and retained advisers.
+The business development activities during the year were undertaken for Spinnaker by a team comprising the Directors and retained advisers.
 Retained advisers provide the benefit of their experience on issues such as target quality, potential capital expenditure requirements, commodity market dynamics and business development to assist the Directors in formulating an investment decision.
 The role of the retained adviser is to advise the Board on a discretionary, part-time consultancy basis as the Board assesses potential acquisitions.
-In common with the Directors, retained advisers do not receive any fees for their ordinary duties prior to the completion of an acquisition transaction.
+In common with the Directors, retained advisers do not receive any fees for their ordinary duties prior to completion of an acquisition transaction.
+I take this opportunity to thank each of them for their dedication and hard work.